Skills underpin the power of procurement

 In the wake of this research, the goals of the Sourcing Board are to help WFA members identify the unique activities led by procurement that drive business growth or revenues and develop future skills identified in the survey, including strategic thinking, storytelling and creativity.

-The Board also addresses current frustrations with internal training.
+The Board also hopes to address current frustrations with internal training.
 Initiatives could include sharing positive stories, exploring how leading teams are training to maintain their advantage, but also looking at successful use cases of AI to rid the sector of tactical tasks and recentre the team on more added-value activities.

-Finally, we’ll explore how to grow the pool of candidates, attract more skilled talent and promoting marketing procurement as a career option.
+Finally, the Board will explore how to grow the pool of candidates, attract more skilled talent and promoting marketing procurement as a career option.